nasa/astrobee/doc/general_documentation/public_data.md

 than migrating the bag, it might be easier to revert the installed version of the Astrobee flight software to the version that was used to record the bag file?

+### Analyzing different message types together based on their timestamps

 TODO: Discuss issues involved in joining different message types based on timestamp, and the possibility of clock skew between multiple